 The Wolf Spider Bite

-Even though the Wolf Spider is poisonous, its venom is not lethal.
-This spider is not known to be aggressive; however, they will bite if they feel like they are in harm or danger.
-They also move extremely fast when they are disturbed.
-If bitten by a Wolf Spider, the wound should not be bandaged but an ice pack should be placed on the bite to reduce swelling.
+Even though the wolf spider is poisonous, it’s not the most venomous spider on the list.
+Despite its name, this spider is not known to be aggressive and usually only bites when threatened.
+Wolf spiders move extremely fast when disturbed.
+If bitten by a wolf spider, the wound should not be bandaged.
+Place an ice pack on the bite to reduce swelling.
 If necessary, the victim should avoid any movement or increased heart rate.
-It is extremely important to see medical attention if bitten by a Wolf Spider.
+Seek medical attention if bitten by a wolf spider.

-The Red Legged Widow is a rare spider, which is a member of the Black Widow family and highly venomous.
+The red widow is a rare spider.
+It’s a member of the black widow family and highly venomous.
 According to all literature, this spider is indigenous to south and central Florida.
-This colorful spider is less than an inch long, but packs the same type of venom as its other Widow relatives.
+This colorful spider is less than an inch long, but packs the same type of venom as its other widow relatives.

 Bite symptoms are systemic, spreading through the lymphatic system, and usually start about 1-3 hours after the bite.
 The most common symptoms are intense pain, rigid abdominal muscles, muscle cramping, malaise, local sweating, nausea, vomiting, and hypertension.
 If left untreated, Latrodectus bite symptoms usually last 3-5 days.

 According to the National Institute of Health: “Severe symptoms [from a black widow spider bite] usually start to improve within 2 to 3 days, but milder symptoms may last for several weeks.
 Death in a healthy person is very rare.
 Young children, people who are very ill, and older people may not survive a bite.”